Fideres

-Fideres Partners LLP (Fideres) is an international economic consulting firm that specializes in antitrust litigation, securities litigation, and financial litigation.
-It provides unbiased, conflict-free economic analysis to competition regulators, law firms and their clients, from case evaluation to expert testimony and settlement negotiations.
-The firm's mission is "Unbiased economic truth.
-Fairness powered by data.
-Global victories."
-Fideres was founded following the 2008 financial crisis by Alberto Thomas and Steffen Hennig with a focus exclusively on litigation, maintaining independence from conflicts of interest that affect firms serving both corporate and litigation clients.
+Fideres is an international economic consulting firm that specializes in antitrust litigation, consumer protection litigation, discrimination litigation, environmental litigation, financial litigation, and securities litigation.
+It provides economic analysis exclusively to plaintiffs' law firms and litigation funders, from case evaluation to expert testimony and settlement negotiations.
+The firm's mission is "Unbiased economic testimony for global litigation.
+Conflict-free by design: we act in litigation only, so no corporate mandate can shape our conclusions".
+Fideres was founded following the 2008 financial crisis with a focus exclusively on litigation, maintaining independence from conflicts of interest that affect firms serving both corporate and litigation clients.

 History

-Fideres is a privately owned partnership established in 2009 by Alberto Thomas and Steffen Hennig.
+Fideres is a global economic advisory firm founded in 2009.

-Fideres has assisted litigation cases and provided research on financial market manipulation with work, among others, on LIBOR, FX, cryptocurrency market manipulation, and ISDAFIX.
+Fideres has assisted litigation cases and provided research on financial market manipulation, with work on LIBOR, FX, cryptocurrency market manipulation, and ISDAFIX.

+It has also worked on antitrust litigation involving major technology companies including Amazon, Google, Microsoft and Apple.

-As of May 2025, the firm employs 62 people across six countries, with offices in New York, London, Frankfurt, Madrid, Rome and Johannesburg.
+As of August 2026, the firm operates across six countries, with offices in New York, London, Frankfurt, Madrid, Rome and Johannesburg.

 Practice Areas

-Fideres operates three main practice areas:
+Fideres operates six main practice areas:

 Antitrust Litigation: Fideres specializes in antitrust litigation and other forms of market abuse that distort competition.
 The firm's expertise equips law firms with evidence, analysis, and strategic advantage needed to litigate these cases effectively.
 Clients gain access to Fideres's panel of affiliated testifying experts, among the most highly regarded in their fields.

+Consumer Protection Litigation: Fideres provides economic and statistical analysis for consumer protection class actions in the United States, the United Kingdom and Europe, helping plaintiff law firms evaluate theories of harm, build the economic basis for class certification, and quantify damages from consumer fraud, false advertising, deceptive trade practices, subscription billing and data misuse.

+Discrimination Litigation: Fideres applies statistical methods to analyse disparate impact in pricing, lending, employment and algorithmic systems, and develops methodologies to quantify economic damages in discrimination cases for class certification and settlement negotiations.

+Environmental Litigation: Fideres analyses financial market data in cases involving environmental harm and greenwashing, assessing share price impacts for publicly listed companies and quantifying losses to investors and consumers for corporate misconduct.

+Financial Litigation: Fideres is a provider of economics and industry testimony for complex disputes in financial markets, providing consulting and expert witness services in cases of market abuse, market manipulation and fraud.

 Securities Litigation: The firm provides expert testimony in shareholder disputes including class certification, damages calculations, and market efficiency studies.
 Fideres has extensive experience in U.S. securities cases, having conducted over 150 event study reports and damages assessments for Section 10b, Section 11, and Section 14 class actions.

-Financial Litigation: Fideres provides expert testimony in financial markets disputes spanning equities, interest rates, foreign exchange, and commodities.
-The team has extensive experience with financial disputes, having testified in landmark litigation involving fraud, benchmark manipulation, and other misconduct across various financial instruments.

 Services

 Expert Services

-Fideres works alongside law firms throughout the litigation timeline providing:
+Fideres provides economic advisory services across the full lifecycle of a case: from early case evaluation and novel theories of harm, through damages modeling, class certification, expert testimony, and settlement: